apiaryio/dredd/docs/contributing.md

 2. Create a feature branch.
 3. Write tests.
 4. Write code.
+5. Lint what you created: `npm run lint`
-5. Send a Pull Request.
+6. Send a Pull Request.
-6. Make sure [test coverage][] didn't drop and all CI builds are passing.
+7. Make sure [test coverage][] didn't drop and all CI builds are passing.

 <a name="sem-rel">
 #### Semantic Release and Conventional Changelog

+Releasing of new Dredd versions to npm is automatically managed by [Semantic Release][].
+Semantic Release makes sure correct version numbers get bumped according to the **meaning** of your changes once your PR gets merged to `master`.

-To make [Semantic Release][] and [Conventional Changelog][] work, all commit messages in the project should follow the Conventional Changelog format.
-If you're new to the concept, just make sure your commit messages look like this:
+To make it work, it's necessary to follow [Conventional Changelog][].
+That basically means all commit messages in the project should follow a particular format:

 ```
 <type>: <subject>